NETWAYS/foreman-training/configmanagement/04_ansible.md

 Ansible is available from centos-extras repository, the callback plugin also requires python-requests.
 In our training setup Ansible is already installed on the Foreman system if you have done the previous exercise.

 * Configure callback plugin

-The callback plugin is moved to the Foreman Ansible Modules forming the Ansible collection "theforeman.foreman" since Ansible 2.10, so easiest way to install it is via dnf as "ansible-collection-theforeman-foreman" from the client repository.
+The callback plugin is moved to the Foreman Ansible Modules forming the Ansible collection "theforeman.foreman" since Ansible 2.10, so the easiest way to install it is via dnf as "ansible-collection-theforeman-foreman" from the client repository.
 The plugin itself can be enabled in the default section of ansible.cfg and configured in a new section of the configuration.
-Furthermore a setting needs to be enabled so Ansible uses the callback also on the `ansible` command in addition to `ansible-playbook`.
+Furthermore a setting needs to be enabled for Ansible to also use the callback on the `ansible` command in addition to `ansible-playbook`.

 * Add your host to the inventory